 His teen years were spent around numerous sports fields, including the boxing ring, where he was a New York Police Athletic League champion.
 Perhaps it was the toughness he gained in and out of the ring that helped him survive and excel as a soldier in the famous Battle of the Bulge.

-A few years ago, to help his granddaughter with a school project, Cleric wrote down some of his memories of those tenuous, frightening times when as an 18 year-old, fresh from 16 weeks of basic
+A few years ago, to help his granddaughter with a school project, Cleric wrote down some of his memories of those tenuous, frightening times when as an 18 year-old, fresh from 16 weeks of basic training, he entered France's brutal battlefields.
+Here are just a few of his recollections.

 "We rode all night in the box cars till we got to the action.
 The 75th Infantry Division had taken a horrendous beating.
 The Nazis had broken through the lines and were threatening the result of the war unless replacements could fill the void and rebuild the lines.